mnlipp/VM-Operator/webpages/vm-operator/index.md

 ---
-title: Run Qemu based VMs on Kubernetes
+title: Run VMs on Kubernetes using Qemu/KVM and SPICE
-description: A Kubernetes operator for running virtual machines (notably Qemu VMs) in pods on Kubernetes with a web interface for admins and users.
+description: A solution for running VMs on Kubernetes with a web interface for admins and users.
+Focuses on running Qemu/KVM virtual machines and using SPICE as display protocol.
 layout: vm-operator
 ---